Jasonblalack/zyngapoker/Translations.md

      msgstr[0] "s'ha trobat %1 error fatal"
      msgstr[1] "s'han trobat %1 errors fatals"

-Here also, a context can be specified before msgid, like above.
+Here also, a context can be specified before `msgid`, like above.